ua-jg/caveman/README.md

 ## Hints

-Use plain css or inline styles to make it look nice.
-(Add a style guide to this?)
+ - Use plain css or inline styles to make it look nice.
-Preferably use these libs:
+ - Preferably use these libs:
-`whatwg-fetch` for fething stuff
+ - `whatwg-fetch` for fething stuff
-`react-google-maps` for rendering the map
+ - `react-google-maps` for rendering the map
+ - This README is intentionally light on info as to not limit the scope of the assignment.
+However, as ever when the project requirements are too light, we want you to request more information where needed.